Canadian Permanent Resident Photos: 2026 Requirements Guide

 | Guarantor (if needed) | Signature and statement on back of one photo |

 A client once submitted photos with a faint shadow behind the head—result: application delayed.
 Another wore a white shirt against a white background.
-The effect?
-Face faded, photo rejected.
-Glasses with a slight reflection?
-Not accepted.
+The face fades out and the photo is rejected.
+Glasses with even a slight reflection are not accepted.
 At Photo Jovial, staff recommend darker clothing for contrast and always double-check for shadows, glare, and correct sizing.

 A frequent error: digital photos that are too small or have the wrong proportions.
 For online PR card applications, the digital photo must be 1200 x 1680 pixels, head height 50% of the image, and in JPEG format.
-Too bright, too dark, or pixelated?
-The system will flag it immediately.
+Too bright, too dark or pixelated and the system flags it immediately.

 Neutral expression, plain white background, no glasses glare, face centered, sharp and clear.